No statement is currently available from the vendor regarding this vulnerability.

 reg add "HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\QualityCompat" /v cadca5fe-87d3-4b96-b7fb-a231484277cc /t REG_DWORD /d 0 /f

-If a third-party antivirus product does not explicitly indicate compatibility with to the protections provided by ADV180002 using the above registry value, the system will not automatically receive the ADV180002 update or any other update from Microsoft via Windows Update as well.
+If a third-party antivirus product does not explicitly indicate compatibility with to the protections provided by ADV180002 using the above registry value, the system will not automatically receive the ADV180002 update or any other update from Microsoft via Windows Update

 Once a system has the ADV180002 update installed, it must be manually activated using the following commands to make the appropriate registry changes:

 reg add "HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\Session Manager\Memory Management" /v FeatureSettingsOverride /t REG_DWORD /d 0 /f